top of page

 This is about real-life speaking.
 You don’t need everything—you just need to use what you know well.

-The course is built around a collection of 52 stories, which are being developed into four structured workbooks and a bilingual story book by end 2026.
+The course is built around a collection of 52 stories, which are being developed into multiple structured workbooks and a bilingual story book by end 2026.
 Each workbook guides you step by step from recognising the language to using it in real conversation.
-The first pilot course group (fully booked) will begin in May 2026, working through the initial material together.
+The first pilot course group started in May 2026, working through the initial material together.
+The second group starts in June.
 A waiting list is now open for the late summer and autumn groups, as the remaining stories and workbooks continue to be developed and released.
 The first book will be available in our shop once completed.
 It is suitable for self-study.
-Ann is undergoing chemo treatment and needs a bit more time to finish the book between teaching her classes.
+It is strongly recommended you get the book first to see if you'll be able to dedicated sufficient preparation time to each lesson, should you want to attend the taught course.

 If you would like to get to know Tweederick now, you can subscribe to the weekly Tweederick email series, or choose the audio subscription, which includes sound files, back-stories and monthly bonus gifts to support your learning between lessons.